Midnight Cowboy (novel): Plot

 Joe resolves to stop hustling, and tells Ratso that he plans to get a regular job in Florida.
 To his own surprise, he promises Ratso that he means to take care of them both.
 Joe reflects positively on his journey and his own newfound maturity.

 Ratso's health deteriorates over the course of the long bus ride.
 He becomes incontinent, and eventually unresponsive.
 Joe buys new clothing for Ratso and himself at a rest stop, and discards his cowboy outfit.
 Shortly before arrival, Joe wakes up to discover that Ratso has died.

-He is unsurprised, and finds himself continuing to make responsible plans for the future—to bury Ratso properly, and to find a job to pay for the burial and headstone.
+He is unsurprised, and finds himself continuing to make responsible plans for the future: to bury Ratso properly, and to find a job to pay for the burial and headstone.
 The driver tells Joe there is nothing to do but continue to Miami and asks Joe to close Ratso's eyes.
 Alone in the world once more, Joe sits with his arm around his dead friend for the last few miles of their journey.

-Adaptations
+Film adaptation

 In 1969, the novel was made into the movie Midnight Cowboy starring Dustin Hoffman as Ratso and Jon Voight as Joe in his first film role.
 The film depicted the second half of the book, with events from the first half condensed or briefly seen as flashbacks.

 Directed by John Schlesinger and written by Waldo Salt, the film was commercially and critically successful.
 At the 42nd Academy Awards, the film won the Academy Award for Best Picture, Academy Award for Best Director and Academy Award for Best Writing (Adapted Screenplay).
-Both Hoffman and Voight received nominations for the Academy Award for Best Actor, but lost out to John Wayne in True Grit.
+Both Hoffman and Voight were nominated for the Academy Award for Best Actor.
 For her portrayal of Cass, Sylvia Miles also received a nomination for Best Supporting Actress.

 Schlesinger explained the great success of the film as its exploration of loneliness.

-In 2016, Lifeline Theatre in Chicago mounted a stage adaptation of the novel by Chris Hainsworth and directed by Christopher M. Walsh.

 In 2021, journalist Glenn Frankel published Shooting Midnight Cowboy: Art, Sex, Loneliness, Liberation and the Making of a Dark Classic, a non-fiction account of the making of the film that is also an in-depth exploration of the author James Leo Herlihy and his writing of the source novel.